-Head of Harvard chemistry charged with lying about ties to university in Chinese coronavirus hub
+Head of Harvard chemistry pleads not guilty to lying about ties to university in Chinese coronavirus hub (UPDATED)

 - Harvard chemistry department chairman Charles Leiber has been charged with lying to the federal government about his ties to Chinese government-funded research.

 - His alleged involvement centers around the founding of a $1.5 million lab in Wuhan, China.